Number One Observatory Circle: Rockefeller and Mondale

 In July 1974, Congress passed a new law to make Admiral's House the "official temporary residence of the vice president of the United States" effective upon the termination of service of the incumbent chief of naval operations.
 Work began on preparing Admiral's House to be the temporary vice president's residence later that fall, after Richard Nixon's resignation and move of the CNO to Quarters A at the Navy Yard.
 The decision was largely made as it was increasingly expensive to add security and communicative equipment to each new vice presidential residence.
 Elmo Zumwalt was the last chief of naval operations to live in Number One Observatory Circle before it became the official residence of the vice president.
 For Zumwalt, not pleased with the choice, this was reason enough to challenge Virginia senator Harry F. Byrd Jr. in the 1976 Senate election.

 The 1974 renovation replaced and updated building systems and increased the size of several rooms by removing internal walls.
-As a part of this renovation, interior trim was painted white, and the walls a palette of mostly neutral colors.
+As a part of this renovation, the interior trim was painted white, and the walls had a palette of mostly neutral colors.
 Little consideration was given to historic preservation with interior or exterior spaces.
 No attempt was made to restore any interior space to its appearance at the period of construction or early use.
-The 1961 era white paint on the exterior was retained.
+The 1961-era white paint on the exterior was retained.
 Second-floor shutters, which appear in an 1895 photograph, were reinstalled.

 The house formally opened as the vice presidential residence in September 1975.
-Vice President Gerald Ford would have been the first resident if President Richard Nixon hadn't resigned, leaving the White House to Ford.
+Vice President Gerald Ford would have been the first resident if President Richard Nixon had not resigned, leaving the White House to Ford.
 The new vice president Nelson Rockefeller chose to live in his larger private home instead and used Admiral's House only for entertaining.
 In January 1977, Walter Mondale became the first vice president to live in the house, and it has served as the home of every vice president since.

 Later vice presidents

 Instead of building a new vice presidential residence, One Observatory Circle continued to have extensive remodels.
 In 1976, the Navy spent $276,000 to replace 22 window units with steam heat and central air conditioning; the leaky roof was replaced in 1980 with slate.
 In 1981, George H. W. Bush and Second Lady Barbara raised $187,000 for carpeting, furniture, and upholstery when they moved in.
-The next year the Navy spent $34,000 to repair the porch roof.
+The next year, the Navy spent $34,000 to repair the porch roof.
 Repairs to interior and exterior walls damaged by water seepage amounted to $225,000, and $8,000 more was spent to build a small master bedroom.
 Bush also constructed a horseshoe pit and quarter-mile track around the residence.
 During his eight years at the residence, Vice President Bush hosted over 900 parties.